 South Cornwall · TR10

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Penryn, that work is shaped by the place itself — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+Working in Penryn means starting from the TR10 context — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward Edwardian semis on the hillside and modern student-oriented HMOs.

 - Conservation Area